danioDev2013/Team_Profile_Generator/README.md

 <br>
 Results:
 <br>
-Checkout the results in the newRead folder or in the gif below.
+Checkout the results in the newRead folder.
+Below is an example of what the webpage will look like.
 <br>
 <br>
 <img src="src/html.png" width="100%" alt="results"/>